darsh42/GB-EMU/README.md

   - Sprites seem to have been drawn too much to the right (SML hitboxes)
   - Sprites dont draw middle pixels when horizontally flipped
   - SCX is choppy
+  - Sprites not properly loading for big games (see Pokemon Red)
+    - Probably a MBC issue (Un-implemented)
+      - Implement MBC3

 #### FIXED IMPROVEMENTS:
 - ROM and RAM banking as separate arrays for easier indexing